Runepx4/stein-icp/README.md

 This code provides a Python implementation of Stein ICP presented in the paper:

-"Stein ICP for Uncertainty Estimation in Point Cloud Matching" submitted for review to *RAL, 2021*.
+"Stein ICP for Uncertainty Estimation in Point Cloud Matching", *RAL, 2021*.

 # Installation